justedni/triton_pcg_to_vst/README.md

 The tool is finished!
 Thanks everyone for your patience! (please check the "Releases" section to download Windows executables)

-This is a command line tool to convert PCG files saved from any physical Triton keyboard/module, into the .patch (json) format used by the Triton and Triton Extreme VST plugins.
+This is a tool to convert PCG files saved from any physical Triton keyboard/module, into the .patch (json) format used by the Triton and Triton Extreme VST plugins.
+It comes in two versions: with GUI and command line.

 ## Documentation
-The tool is available in two versions: with GUI and command line.
 ### GUI
 <img src="UI_Screenshot.png" data-canonical-src="UI_Screenshot.png" width="600" height="248" />